 We attempted a late season climb of Mt Baker in Washington state.
 We were not experience enough to be just a two-person rope team – so that was kinda stupid.
 But we were quite risk averse in other ways.
 When we realized that the sun was beating quite hard and the snow bridges were beginningContinue reading “Turn around at Mt Baker summit”

 Thrillist put together a great collection that lists out all of the outdoor movies screening this summer in Seattle .
 However, they didn’t offer a calendar format of that data which makes it kinda hard to plan these movies around other things that I also have going on.
-To make it easy to compare this with other things on my calendar, I manually scrubbed the list and put it together in a spreadsheet.
+To make it easy to compare this withContinue reading “Outdoor Movies in Seattle 2014 – ical and csv format”

+We were planning on climbing Mt Rainier this weekend and then decided not to.
+Here’s why.
 Hidden in the small text changes between the forecast right now (left) and the forecast earlier this morning (right) is the information that the conditions are slightly worse than they initially thought.
 For optimal climbing conditions – you wannaContinue reading “Understanding weather forecast trends for alpine climbing”

 There’s not a lot of upward winds on the tiny mound that is Gas Works Park.
 But it’s windy enough that this guy might be on the something.
 He is able to inflate the glider, get stable, but every time he tries to lift off it finally drops back down.
 Reminds me of the timeContinue reading “Ridge soaring with a Paraglider on Gas Works Park”

 Seattle is a growing city with a lot to offer with all its wilderness parks, great restaurants and bars and nightlife.
 However, just 25 miles in any direction, you experience things I always thought you would need a vacation to access.
 My wife and I have internalized the Seattle lifestyle and incorporated a lot ofContinue reading “Seattle is the sum of the city and its surroundings”

 Pulling into Seattle on the big dolly that is the ferry renders some cool natural parallax video action.

 Visibility of our surroundings is a key aspect of the experience of a place.
 I live in Seattle and one thing everyone here is obsessed with is Mt.
 Rainier.
 It’s common to hear the phrase “The mountain’s out”.
 How many times in a year can you see Mt.
 Rainier from Seattle?
-Some people claim that it’s a “few days a year”.
-This time-lapse shows that in 2012 you could see Mt.
-Rainier a total of minimum 83 times.
-That translates to once every 4-5 days.
+Some people claim that it’sContinue reading “Time Lapse of Mt.
+Rainier visibility from Kerry Park in 2012”